Oak Park High School (Missouri): History

-In 2015 the student body elected a transgender girl as its Homecoming queen.
+In 2015 and in 2023 the student body elected a transgender girl as its homecoming queen.
 In response to this, the Westboro Baptist Church protested the school.

 Awards

 Oak Park was named a 2018 National Model High School by the International Center for Leadership in Education.
 They are one of only eight high schools in the nation to receive this distinction.
 Specifically, they were chosen for their high expectations for all students.
 Oak Park received a score of 99.6% in 2015-2016 from the Missouri Department of Elementary and Secondary Education on their annual performance review.

 Mascot

-Oak Park students chose Northmen as their mascot as the northern most high school in Kansas City at the time of the school's opening.
+Oak Park students chose Northmen as their mascot as the northernmost high school in Kansas City at the time of the school's opening.
 The school's mascot was named "Norman the Northman", a lumberjack, embracing a tree theme fitting Oak Park and neighboring Oak Grove Park.
-The original newspaper was called "The Northman's Log" and the yearbook named the "Cambia", a reference to vascular cambium which makeup the rings of a tree that can be counted to tell its age.
+The original newspaper was called "The Northman's Log," now produced as a magazine, and the yearbook named the "Cambia", a reference to vascular cambium which makeup the rings of a tree that can be counted to tell its age.